 Native Land: Neopia Central

 The Gnorbu is a long-haired Neopet and a quadruped, meaning it walks on four legs.
 It is notable for its very long, flowing mane and its large floppy ears.
 Unlike some Neopets with large manes (such as the Wocky) it does not have a bushy tail; the tail of the Gnorbu is smaller and more tassel-like.
-At around 40cm, it is a medium-sized Neopet.
+It is a medium-sized Neopet.